-9:00 - 9:05 AGENDA ITEM 1: Welcome, Introductions, Adoption of the Agenda COLLABORATORS & CONTACTS: Co-chairs - Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) DESCRIPTION: Welcome and introductions of new and returning participants to the working table.
+0.00 0.10 9:00 - 9:10 AGENDA ITEM 1: Welcome, Introductions, Adoption of the Agenda COLLABORATORS & CONTACTS: Co-chairs - Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) DESCRIPTION: Welcome and introductions of new and returning participants to the working table.
 Approval and adoption of the agenda.
 BACKGROUND: Standard item to build consensus and ensure full participation.
 REQUESTED SPECIFIC OUTCOMES: Approval of any changes to the agenda.
-Adoption of the agenda 9:05 - 9:15 AGENDA ITEM 2: 2023-24 Action Item Report (AIR) COLLABORATORS & CONTACTS: Co-chairs -Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) DESCRIPTION: Report on major accomplishments or challenges from the Action Item Report (AIR) (particularly those that are not on this year's agenda) and any outstanding actions from the previous meeting.
+Adoption of the agenda Return to summary agenda 9:10 - 9:20 AGENDA ITEM 2: 2023-24 Action Item Report (AIR) COLLABORATORS & CONTACTS: Co-chairs -Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) DESCRIPTION: Report on major accomplishments or challenges from the Action Item Report (AIR) (particularly those that are not on this year's agenda) and any outstanding actions from the previous meeting.
 BACKGROUND: The Table uses the AIR to record decisions and monitor progress on work.
 Working tables review the previous year's AIR at the beginning of each annual meeting.
 REQUESTED SPECIFIC OUTCOMES: Monitor progress on action items and agreements.
 Identify issues and challenges in accomplishing action items.
-9:15 - 10:15 AGENDA ITEM 3: Country Updates (20 minutes each) COLLABORATORS & CONTACTS: Co-chairs - Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) DESCRIPTION: Each country co-chair presents a short country report with relevant information to the MBT.
-BACKGROUND: Standard agenda item to present and underline relevant events that have occurred in each of the three countries.
-REQUESTED SPECIFIC OUTCOMES : Information and identification of priority topics for further discussion.
+Return to summary agenda 9:20 - 10:15 AGENDA ITEM 3: Country Updates (20 minutes each) COLLABORATORS & CONTACTS: Co-chairs - Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) DESCRIPTION: Each country co-chair presents a short country report with relevant information to the MBT.